Thermo Fisher Scientific (TMO) Stock Falls Amid Market Uptick: What Investors Need to Know

-In the latest market close, Thermo Fisher Scientific (TMO) reached $597.25, with a -0.36% movement compared to the previous day.
-This change lagged the S&P 500's daily gain of 1.12%.
-Meanwhile, the Dow experienced a rise of 0.61%, and the technology-dominated Nasdaq saw an increase of 1.54%.
+Thermo Fisher Scientific (TMO) closed at $580.05 in the latest trading session, marking a -0.7% move from the prior day.
+This change lagged the S&P 500's daily gain of 0.63%.
+On the other hand, the Dow registered a gain of 0.2%, and the technology-centric Nasdaq increased by 0.82%.

-Shares of the maker of scientific instrument and laboratory supplies have appreciated by 9.61% over the course of the past month, outperforming the Medical sector's gain of 2.49% and the S&P 500's gain of 2.06%.
+The maker of scientific instrument and laboratory supplies's shares have seen an increase of 6.63% over the last month, surpassing the Medical sector's gain of 0.91% and the S&P 500's gain of 1.76%.

-The investment community will be paying close attention to the earnings performance of Thermo Fisher Scientific in its upcoming release.
-The company is predicted to post an EPS of $4.71, indicating a 6.36% decline compared to the equivalent quarter last year.
-Simultaneously, our latest consensus estimate expects the revenue to be $10.14 billion, showing a 5.28% drop compared to the year-ago quarter.
+Investors will be eagerly watching for the performance of Thermo Fisher Scientific in its upcoming earnings disclosure.
+On that day, Thermo Fisher Scientific is projected to report earnings of $4.71 per share, which would represent a year-over-year decline of 6.36%.
+In the meantime, our current consensus estimate forecasts the revenue to be $10.14 billion, indicating a 5.28% decline compared to the corresponding quarter of the prior year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $21.53 per share and revenue of $42.74 billion, which would represent changes of -0.09% and -0.28%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $21.52 per share and revenue of $42.74 billion, indicating changes of -0.14% and -0.28%, respectively, compared to the previous year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Thermo Fisher Scientific.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Investors might also notice recent changes to analyst estimates for Thermo Fisher Scientific.
+Recent revisions tend to reflect the latest near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.12% lower.
-Right now, Thermo Fisher Scientific possesses a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+At present, Thermo Fisher Scientific boasts a Zacks Rank of #3 (Hold).

-Looking at valuation, Thermo Fisher Scientific is presently trading at a Forward P/E ratio of 27.85.
-For comparison, its industry has an average Forward P/E of 28.33, which means Thermo Fisher Scientific is trading at a discount to the group.
+Investors should also note Thermo Fisher Scientific's current valuation metrics, including its Forward P/E ratio of 27.14.
+This valuation marks a discount compared to its industry's average Forward P/E of 27.51.

-Also, we should mention that TMO has a PEG ratio of 2.52.
+Investors should also note that TMO has a PEG ratio of 2.45 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-As of the close of trade yesterday, the Medical - Instruments industry held an average PEG ratio of 2.29.
+As the market closed yesterday, the Medical - Instruments industry was having an average PEG ratio of 2.24.

 The Medical - Instruments industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 67, which puts it in the top 27% of all 250+ industries.
+With its current Zacks Industry Rank of 54, this industry ranks in the top 22% of all industries, numbering over 250.

 You can find more information on all of these metrics, and much more, on Zacks.com.